A definite guide to the incredible Kolsai Lakes, Kazakhstan - Updated 2024

 The tranquil lakes are a popular stop along Kazakhstan’s famous Golden Triangle and are flanked by lush alpine forests and hillsides covered with wildflowers and berries, making it a haven for nature lovers and culture enthusiasts alike.

-Though it’s slightly challenging to get there on your own, given its location at roughly 300 kilometres east of Almaty, those who decided to make the relatively exhausting journey will certainly be rewarded.
+Though it’s slightly challenging to get there on your own, given its location at roughly 300 kilometres east of Almaty, those who decide to make the relatively exhausting journey will certainly be rewarded.

-In this guide, I’ve covered everything you need to know before setting off to the Kolsai Lakes National Park, including how to get there, what to pack and heaps of insider tips too.
+In this guide, I’ve covered everything you need to know before setting off to the Kolsai Lakes National Park, including how to get there, what to pack and heaps of insider tips.

 Where are the Kolsai Lakes